jlsorrells/cs4802a2/README.md

 The vertical distance between a node and its children is proportional to how different the animals are.

 The code for the tree layout was modified from an example at http://bl.ocks.org/mbostock/3184089
+The tree is drawn using the d3js tree layout, with the y values set so that the vertical distance between a node and its children is proportional to how similar the animals are.

+To build the tree, the program compares each node to each other node, and combines the two nodes that are closest.
+This is done until there is only one node left, which is the root node.